GreptimeTeam/docs/Getting_Started/create-a-time-series-table.md

-# Create a time-series table
+# Create a Time-Series Table

 To get started, create a time-series table to save the data collected from hosts.